Megasware128/dainty-shared/shared-configuration.md

 # Shared configuration

 Dainty has a unique configuration schema defined for each application.
-Properties `"variant"` and `"colors"` are shared among all schemas.
+Properties `"type"` and `"colors"` are shared among all schemas.
 In addition, Dainty for every application supports configuration presets.

 ## `configuration.jsonc`

-### `"variant"`
+### `"type"`

-Set `"variant"` to `"light"` to enable the light theme. _The light theme is currently not as complete as the dark theme._
+Set `"type"` to `"light"` to enable the light theme. _The light theme is currently not as complete as the dark theme._

 ### `"colors"`